jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/8-migrate-your-plant-to-the-cloud/README.md

     This will create a device with an ID of `soil-moisture-sensor`.

 1. When your IoT device connects to your IoT Hub using the micropython SDK, it needs to use a SAS token as a connection string.
-Run the following command to generate a SAS token for a target IoT Hub device:
+Run the following command in the terminal to generate a SAS token for a target IoT Hub device:

     ```sh
     az iot hub generate-sas-token --device-id soil-moisture-sensor \